woodie/nanoserver-ruby/README.md

 Ruby on nano server is a dynamic, reflective, object-oriented, general-purpose, open-source programming language.

 The `microsoft/nanoserver` base image has a small footprint, but does not include graphics libraries or the .NET Framework.
-The 7-Zip utility and Chocolatey package manager don't currently work on Nano because they requir .NET.
+The 7-Zip utility and Chocolatey package manager don't currently work on Nano because they require .NET.
 Further, most EXE installers and all MSI installers don't work on Nano.
 The `microsoft/windowscoreserver` has none of these issues, but the footprint is ten times larger.

     REPOSITORY                        SIZE
     microsoft/nanoserver           1.02 GB